Texaid: History

 In 2005, Texaid Bulgaria Ltd. was founded as a subsidiary in Kostinbrod, Bulgaria.
 This was followed in 2008 by Texaid Hungaria with headquarters in Bélapátfalva.

 Texaid Deutschland GmbH was founded in 2009, Texaid Collection GmbH in Germany was established in 2012 and Resales GmbH, based in Apolda, Thuringia, was acquired in September 2013.

 The sorting plant in the free trade zone of Tangier has belonged to Texaid since the takeover of Resales GmbH in 2013.
 Around 150 employees sort over 8000 tonnes of used textiles annually in the plant.

 On December 2, 2016, "PACKMEE - the clothing donation in a carton" was launched on the German market.
 The German Red Cross is a partner and receives 50 percent of the revenue less postage and logistics costs.
 Other partners are the logistics companies DHL and Hermes as well as the textile company Esprit.
 With the system, clothing, shoes and household textiles can be donated free of charge by post.

 In 2016, the company entered the Austrian market with its subsidiary TEXAID Austria GmbH through the acquisition of AustriaTex Textile SEVH GmbH.

 The classic type of street collection of old clothes is discontinued in most regions of Switzerland: Now, garment bags can be deposited directly in your own mailbox for a specific period.
 Thanks to the synergies with Swiss Post, there are no empty journeys as the collection of old clothes is combined with the delivery of Swiss Post.

+In 2019, the Swiss daily newspaper Blick criticised Texaid for giving the impression of being a charitable organisation, when in reality it was making profits that benefited an unknown portion of the entrepreneurial family: "SonntagsBlick does not in any way assume that laws are being broken here.
+However, the gap between the entirely humanitarian image of donating old clothes and the capitalist reality is striking."

+In 2022, Caritas Switzerland, HEKS, Kolping Switzerland and Winterhilfe Switzerland decided to sell their shares in Texaid to the other shareholders.
+However, the cooperation is to continue until 2026 so that the aid organisations can 'continue to participate in Texaid's success'.